Pierre, South Dakota: Education

-The Pierre School District oversees three elementary schools, a middle school and a high school, T. F. Riggs High School.
-St. Joseph, is a private Catholic elementary school.
+The Pierre School District, the school district covering the city, oversees three elementary schools, a middle school and a high school, T. F. Riggs High School.
+St. Joseph is a private Catholic elementary school.
 It is administered by the local parish and the Diocese of Sioux Falls.
 Other schools include For His Glory and the Pierre Indian Learning Center (a tribal school affiliated with the Bureau of Indian Education).